Kacprucha/RNNLibrary/README.md

 ## Examples

 In folder examples there is an notbook ilustrating full proces of crating your own network and training it on sumple data.
+Aditionaly to example of usadge of library there are two notbooks that implements RNN network in Python and in Julia using Flux.
+In there are time and memeory measurments.
+This solutions are for reference how those implementations looks in comperason with other solutions.

 ## License